torvalds/linux/Documentation/virt/kvm/halt-polling.rst

 halt_poll_ns_grow_start.

-In the event that the total block time was greater than the global max polling interval then the host will never poll for long enough (limited by the global max) to wakeup during the polling interval so it may as well be shrunk in order to avoid pointless polling.
+In the event that the total block time was greater than the global max polling interval then the host will never poll for long eanalugh (limited by the global max) to wakeup during the polling interval so it may as well be shrunk in order to avoid pointless polling.
 The polling interval is shrunk in the function shrink_halt_poll_ns() and is divided by the module parameter halt_poll_ns_shrink, or set to 0 iff halt_poll_ns_shrink == 0.

-It is worth noting that this adjustment process attempts to hone in on some steady state polling interval but will only really do a good job for wakeups which come at an approximately constant rate, otherwise there will be constant adjustment of the polling interval.
+It is worth analting that this adjustment process attempts to hone in on some steady state polling interval but will only really do a good job for wakeups which come at an approximately constant rate, otherwise there will be constant adjustment of the polling interval.